stratamatch: Prognostic ScoreStratification using a Pilot Design: Illustrations

 \subsubsection{Automatic stratification}

-Before matching, we stratify patients with similar likelihood of the outcome of interest (i.e., a subsequent DNR order, in the absence of assignment to a surgical care team).
-In the example below, we use \code{auto_stratify} on the \code{ICU_data} to (1) partition 10\% of controls into a pilot set, (2) build a prognostic score model on that pilot set based on age, sex, and race (3) estimate prognostic scores on the analysis set and (4) return a stratified data set with approximately 500 individuals per stratum.
+Patients must be first stratified by a prognostic score (i.e., their estimated probability of receiving a DNR order if they are not assigned to a surgical care team), before being matched on a propensity score (i.e., their estimated probability of assignment to a surgical care team).
+In the example below, we use \code{auto\_stratify} on the \code{ICU\_data} to (1) partition 10\% of controls into a pilot set, (2) build a prognostic score model on that pilot set based on age (\samp{Birth.preTimeDays}), sex, and race/ethnicity (3) estimate prognostic scores on the analysis set and (4) return a stratified data set with approximately 500 individuals per stratum.